TheFlav/mk_arcade_joystick_rpi/README.md

 need to map the Power Slider in mk_joystick_config for correct binding behavior.*

 ### Usage
+**Recommended**
 - `make config`
-  - recommended, runs mk_joystick_config with recommended settings and backs up your old emulationstation bindings, shuts down after use.
+  - runs mk_joystick_config with recommended settings and backs up your old emulationstation bindings, shuts down after use.
 You will be prompted to rebind keys in emulationstation on next system startup
+**Manual**
 - `sudo ./mk_joystick_config [-debug] [-maxnoise [60]] [-adcselect]`
   - If you need to debug or change the noise value
+  - After this, you may want to `sudo mv /opt/retropie/configs/all/emulationstation/es_input.cfg /opt/retropie/configs/all/emulationstation/es_input.cfg.bak`

 #### Optional Flags
 - `-debug`, enable debug messages, Recommended: off (Optional)